CentennialCollege/COMP397-W2020-Test-Template/README.md

-# COMP397-W2020-Lesson6A
+# COMP397-W2020-Test-Template

-## Demo for Web Game Programming for Game Students @ Centennial
+## Test template to be used with COMP397 Midterm test